 Weight

 The weight of a headlamp varies from barely noticeable (the 1.2-oz.
-Petzl Bindi) to downright hefty (the 8.7-oz.
-Moonlight Bright As Day 800).
+Petzl Bindi) to downright hefty (some models weigh north of a half-pound).
 Typically, the more powerful the headlamp and the more serious its intent, the heavier the lamp.
 Lightweight headlamps are made with thin plastic casing and require fewer batteries, while heavier options use aluminum or thick plastic to better handle hard impacts.
 If you don't need the most extreme lighting options, it's a good idea to purchase a lightweight lamp.
 They're more comfortable to wear, don't inhibit movement, and are easier to squeeze into a pack.

 Straps and Carrying Comfort